Mikey2906884/pitch-and-fix-hackathon/debugging.md

     - **_Fix:_** corrected "fa-star-half-alt" to "fa-star-half" and moved half stars for Bluetooth Speakers to end of rating

+  - index.html has the links to the css files organized differently.

+    - **_Fix:_** Reorganized the links listed in the index.html to match the order of files within the css folder.

   - index.html:22-28 has ids instead of classes for nav items

     - **_Fix:_** changed id to class for each li tag